Call Us for a Free Consultation:

 • Veterans who have had the same rating percentage for 20 years or longer.
 This is known as a “continuous rating.”

-• Veterans whose disability rating is 100 percent, the highest possible rating.
+• Veterans whose disability rating is 100 percent have the highest possible rating.
 In such cases, the veteran usually either has one disability that meets the 100 percent threshold or has multiple disabilities whose total rating adds up to 100 percent.

 • Veterans whose rating has remained the same for at least five years or longer.
-Veterans whose ratings have remained the same for this period of time have what’s known as a “stabilized rating.”
-This means that your disability has not improved over a period of five years or more.
-If the VA proposes to reevaluate veterans with stabilized ratings, they must prove that the individual’s disabilities have steadily improved over a period of time.
-Even if your disability shows some signs of improvement, VA will have to prove that the improvement isn’t just temporary.
+Veterans whose ratings have remained the same for this period have what’s known as a “stabilized rating.”
+This means that your disability has not improved over five years or more.
+If the VA proposes to reevaluate veterans with stabilized ratings, they must prove that the individual’s disabilities have steadily improved over some time.
+Even if your disability improves, the VA must prove that the improvement isn’t just temporary.

 Contact an Experienced Veterans Benefits Lawyer in Jackson, MS Now

-At Derek L. Hall, PC, we salute those who have sacrificed so much defending our country.
-If you are a veteran whose benefits have been wrongfully reduced or terminated, our veteran law attorneys are here to help.
+At Derek L. Hall, PC, we salute those who have sacrificed so much to defend our country.
+Our veteran law attorneys serving in Jackson, MS, are here to help if you are a veteran whose benefits have been wrongfully reduced or terminated.
 We have a strong track record of helping veterans secure the benefits they are entitled to and will work tirelessly to help you build the strongest possible case.
 Contact us today for a consultation to get started.

 Share Article